Lastraeus/pp2-cians-ci-grade-calculator/README.md

 1. HTML                Used to build markup stucture of the site.
 2. CSS                 Used to provide both global and targated styling to the HTML
-3. Javascript          Used to probide site interactivity.
+3. Javascript          Used to provide site interactivity.
 4. GitHub              Used as a repository for the project                        https://github.com/
 5. GitPod              Used as the VDE of the project.                             https://www.gitpod.io/
 6. Firefox             Used as main browser of the project (Browsing, Editing, Dev Tools, Screenshot capablilites)     https://www.mozilla.org/en-US/firefox/new/